 If you specify a value of 0, it is silently adjusted to 1.
-The maximum is 15; if you supply a negative value, it is silently adjusted to 15.
-For apply-log operations, the number of process threads is always 1 regardless of this option setting.
-See Section 10.1, "Optimizing Backup Performance" and Section 10.2, "Optimizing Restore Performance" for advice about recommended combinations of values for --read-threads, --process-threads, and --write-threads for various hardware configurations, such as RAID or non-RAID storage devices.
+The maximum is 15.
+If you supply a negative value, it is silently adjusted to 15.
+See Section 11.1, "Optimizing Backup Performance" and Section 11.2, "Optimizing Restore Performance" for advice about recommended combinations of values for --read-threads, --process-threads, and --write-threads for various hardware configurations, such as RAID or non-RAID storage devices.